 The Reports screen presents a trend graph of your expense and income for the last 12 months.
-This screen also includes the facility to produce reports and save them in PDF or CSV format.
-The data saved as CSV files can be opened by Microsoft Excel.
+This screen also includes the facility to export your expense data by Email, or via WiFi to your home computer.

 The Search screen allows you to search among your expenses.